huangshenlong/fys/README.md

 Fab Your Stream

-AI Webcam to make you look
+AI Webcam to make you look like a dragon or super saiyan.
-fabulous at all times.

 fys reads from your webcam
 and creates a virtual webcam